robert-mccarthy-ca/modern-druid/README.md

 Biochar is a carbon-rich, porous solid produced by heating biomass (wood, agricultural residues) in a high-temperature, low-oxygen environment—a process called **pyrolysis**.
 This process is inspired by the ancient Amazonian *Terra Preta* (black earth) soils, but is now a leading-edge Carbon Dioxide Removal (CDR) technology verified by modern scientific standards.

 **Pyrolysis vs. Charcoal:** The key difference lies in the completeness of the process.
 Charcoal production stops before fully volatilizing the organic compounds that contribute to flavor and smoke.
-Biochar is produced at higher temperatures for longer, driving off these volatiles to create a more stable, carbon-pure material suitable for both soil amendment and carbon sequestration.
+Biochar is produced at higher temperatures for longer, driving off these volatiles to create a more stable, carbon-pure material suitable for both soil amendment and long term, stable carbon sequestration.

 #### **The Pyrolysis Process: Locking Carbon Away**

-In our flame-cap kilns, biomass is heated to temperatures between 450°C and 700°C. In this oxygen-limited environment, the volatile components (gases and tars) are driven off and combust in the "flame cap" above the pile, which in turn consumes ambient oxygen and protects the biochar below from burning.
+In flame-cap kilns, biomass is heated to temperatures between 450°C and 700°C. In this oxygen-limited environment, the volatile components (gases and tars) are driven off and combust in the "flame cap" above the pile, which in turn consumes ambient oxygen and protects the biochar below from burning.

 What remains is a solid matrix composed primarily of **elemental carbon**.